anandmudgerikar/Kalis/README.md

 ### TO-DOs ###

 Immediate items to do:

-* Make sure that we can listen to REAL-TIME, UNLIMITED AMOUNTS of WiFi traffic
 * Check all the TODOs in the Java code and in the TelosB code and get them all done